-Diabetes is a chronic lifestyle disorder that affects blood sugar levels in the body.
+Diabetes or Madhumeha is a chronic lifestyle disorder that affects blood sugar levels in the body.
 In this condition, the body either does not produce enough insulin, or it becomes unresponsive to the insulin and cannot use it properly, leading to high levels of blood glucose (1).

 Some of the main factors that cause diabetes include stress, obesity, leading a sedentary lifestyle and having a family history of diabetes (2).

 While diabetes is a progressive disease, you can still manage it by eating a healthy diet and following a physically active lifestyle.
 Ayurveda suggests many herbs and herbal remedies to aid in the management of diabetes.

 Here are some of these ancient Ayurvedic remedies.